 Alumni Spotlights feature MHS Alumni who have been nominated by others for the work they are doing or how they impact their community.
-Joe Taloff was nominated for the way he has contributed to the Warrior basketball program and the incredible influence he is in the lives of our MHS students.
+Nick Berry has been nominated for his collegiate endeavors and the bright future that awaits him.
+Warrior Nation cannot wait to see how he continues to excel!

-1. What activities, clubs, or organizations were you involved in during high school?
+1. What activities, clubs, or organizations were you involved with during high school?

 2. What were you best known for in high school?

-4. In what ways are you impacting your community or making a difference in your field of work?
+6. In what ways are you impacting your community or making an impact in your field of work?

-5. Any additional comments you would like to make to old classmates or the Warrior Nation community:
+7. Any advice you would like to give current MHS students or comments for the Warrior Nation community.

 I found that the best way to learn time management is to keep a busy schedule now, so things seem easier in the future.
 Also, try to set your priorities and allocate your time according to those priorities.